sigstore/sigstore-python/README.md

 Options:
-  --identity-token TOKEN          the OIDC identity token to use --ctfe FILENAME                 A PEM-encoded public key for the CT log
-                                  (conflicts with --staging)
-  --oidc-client-id ID             The custom OpenID Connect client ID to use --oidc-client-secret SECRET     The custom OpenID Connect client secret to
+  --identity-token TOKEN          the OIDC identity token to use --oidc-client-id ID             The custom OpenID Connect client ID to use --oidc-client-secret SECRET     The custom OpenID Connect client secret to
                                   use